A nonnegativity preserving scheme for the relaxed Cahn-Hilliard equation with single-well potential and degenerate mobility: Introduction

-The \emph{homogeneous free energy} $\psi$ describes repulsive and attractive interactions between the two components of the mixture while the regularizing term $\frac{\gamma}{2}\left|\nabla n \right|^2$ accounts for partial mixing between the pure phases, leading to a \emph{diffuse interface} separating the states $n\equiv-1$ and $n\equiv1$, of thickness proportional to $\sqrt{\gamma}$.
+The \emph{homogeneous free energy} $\psi$ describes repulsive and attractive interactions between the two components of the mixture while the regularizing term $\frac{\gamma}{2}\left|\nabla n \right|^2$ accounts for partial mixing between the pure phases, \AP{leading to a \emph{diffuse interface} separating the states $n\equiv 0$ and $n\equiv1$}, of thickness proportional to $\sqrt{\gamma}$.
 The parameter $\gamma >0$ is related to the surface tension at the interface (see, \emph{e.g.},~\cite{miranville_2017}) and the function $b$ is called \emph{mobility}.
-In most of the literature, $\psi$ is a double-well logarithmic potential, often approximated by a smooth polynomial function, with minimums located at the two attraction points that represent pure phases $n=\pm1$ (see, \emph{e.g.},~\cite{cherfils_2011,elliott_cahn-hilliard_1986,elliott_1989}).
+In most of the literature, $\psi$ is a double-well logarithmic potential, often approximated by a smooth polynomial function, with minimums located at the two attraction points that represent pure phases (see, \emph{e.g.},~\cite{cherfils_2011,elliott_cahn-hilliard_1986,elliott_1989}).
 The mobility can be either constant~\cite{elliott_cahn-hilliard_1986, elliott_1989} or degenerate at the pure phases~\cite{barrett_finite_1999,elliott_cahn-hilliard_1996}.
 We refer to the introductory chapters~\cite{elliott_1989_chapter, novick-cohen_chapter_2008} and to the recent review~\cite{miranville_2017} for an overview of the derivation of the Cahn-Hilliard equation, its analytical properties and its variants.

 Recently, the Cahn-Hilliard equation has been considered as a phenomenological model for the description of cancer growth; see, for instance,~\cite{agosti_self-organised_nodate, chatelain_2011,wise_three-dimensional_2008}.
 In this context, $n$ represents the volume fraction of the tumor in a two-phase mixture containing cancerous cells and a liquid phase, such as water and other nutrients.
 In biological contexts, a double-well potential appears to be nonphysical.
 In fact, as suggested by Byrne and Preziosi in~\cite{byrne_modelling_2004}, a single-well potential of Lennard-Jones type allows for a more suitable description of attractive and repulsive forces acting in the mixture.
-Following this intuition and building upon previous works~\cite{agosti_cahn-hilliard-type_2017, chatelain_2011}, in this paper we consider a single-well homogeneous free energy $\psi: [0,1) \to \R$, defined as
+Following this intuition and building upon previous works~\cite{agosti_cahn-hilliard-type_2017, chatelain_2011}, in this paper we consider a single-well homogeneous free energy $\psi: [0,1) \to \R$, \AP{ that can be decomposed in a convex and a concave part $\psi_\pm$ such that